-Recent study has authentically proven that processed sugar does the human health more harm than good.
-This has prompted the loud sensitization by medical bodies and health media platforms to reduce the intake of sugar.
+Not all that glitters is gold, not all that is sweet is good.
+That is what a recent study has authentically proven after showing that processed sugar does the human health more harm than good.
+Before the study, many others have in the past also indicated the same thing, prompting loud and unending sensitization by medical bodies and health media platforms to reduce the intake of this sweetner.

 “The sugar industry did not disclose evidence of harm from animal studies that would have (1) strengthened the case that the coronary heart disease risk of sucrose is greater than starch and (2) caused sucrose to be scrutinized as a potential carcinogen.”

 Sugar production is incomplete without the use of High-fructose corn syrup (HFCS).

 Also known as glucose-fructose syrup, HFCS is a sweetener made from corn starch that has been processed by glucose isomerase to convert some of its glucose into fructose.